wessenstam/ts2019/xtract_aws/xtract_aws.rst

 - Move is licensed at no cost for any Nutanix customer.

-- Move for VMs simplifies bulk migration of existing VMs on AWS or ESXi to Nutanix, eliminating the friction associated with onboarding new IT infrastructure.
+- Move for VMs simplifies bulk migration of existing VMs on ESXi, Hyper-V, and AWS to Nutanix AHV, eliminating the friction associated with onboarding new IT infrastructure.

 - Move features the ability to migrate all AHV certified OSes, scheduling data-seeding and migrations, multi-cluster migration management, and grouping/sorting VMs.